 In 1918, after the revolution, Prokudin-Gorskii went into exile, taking with him only his collection of nearly 2,000 glass-plate negatives and his photograph albums.
 The collection was purchased by the Library of Congress (LOC) in 1948 from his heirs.

 When I first saw Prokudin-Gorskii’s photographs, I was so amazed and fascinated that immediately decided to try digichromatography myself.
-I have downloaded and restored about 80 images that you can see on this website.
+I have downloaded and restored 156 images that you can see on my website.
 Because of many years of negligent storage, most of the negatives are in very poor condition, and it takes me hours of scrupulous work to restore their original brilliance.
 Hundreds of unique colour images of the past are still waiting to be returned back to life.